 Focusing on the sustainable management of coastal challenges in urban areas

-The Griffith Centre for Coastal Management helps communities to build coastal resilience, protect the environment and plan for the future.
+Established in 1999 as the Griffith Centre for Coastal Management by Foundation Director, Emeritus Professor Rodger Tomlinson, the new Coastal and Marine Research Centre - led by Professor Rod Connolly - continues to help communities to build coastal resilience, protect the environment and plan for the future, while expanding to include marine science with an increased focus on areas such as water quality, seagrasses, nutrients, invertebrates and fishes.
 Our research expertise spans coastal engineering plus urban catchment, floodplain and water resource management.

 Our specialists are also qualified in analysing coastal processes, as well the impacts of climate change on coastlines.

 Through our wide-ranging research programs, community engagement initiatives and powerful partnerships, we put theory into practice for the greater good.

 The Blue Economy CRC brings together, for the first time, national and international expertise in aquaculture, marine renewable energy and marine engineering as part of a single, collaborative project.
 Through integration of the knowledge and expertise across these sectors, this CRC is paving the way for innovative, commercially viable and sustainable offshore developments that will see step changes in marine renewable energy output and seafood production.